tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

-> Simple Staking service integrates Layer 2 of TON Economy and is upgraded to ton staking v2.5.
+> Simple Staking service integrates Layer 2 of TON Economy and is upgraded to TON Staking V2.
 In this article, we will tell you how Simple Staking integrates layer 2 and evolves to version 2.5.

-TON Staking v2.5 is developed to implement the contents of the V2 white paper, so [white paper](https://github.com/tokamak-network/papers/blob/master/cryptoeconomics/tokamak-cryptoeconomics-en.md) must be read in advance.
+TON Staking V2 is developed to implement the contents of the V2 white paper, so [white paper](https://github.com/tokamak-network/papers/blob/master/cryptoeconomics/tokamak-cryptoeconomics-en.md) must be read in advance.

 the V2 white paper introduces a concept called L2 sequencer, which was not present in V1, and new content has been added to distribute a portion of the newly issued TON seigniorage to the L2 sequencer.
 Since V2 is a reinforced system from the existing V1 contract, if there is a contract that exists in V1, it is implemented by upgrading.
 Therefore, readers of this article should be familiar with the V1 system.
 If you want to know more about TON staking V1, please refer to this [Medium article](https://medium.com/tokamak-network/looking-into-tokamak-networks-staking-contract-7d5f9fa057e7).

-# Changes in TON Staking V2.5
+# Changes in TON Staking V

 ## Changes in seigniorage distribution

-In V2.5, the seigniorage from the issued TON is paid to the L2 sequencer in proportion to the total issuance of TON and the liquidity of TON in the L2 layer. (refer to [white paper](https://github.com/tokamak-network/papers/blob/master/cryptoeconomics/tokamak-cryptoeconomics-en.md#222-ton-staking-v2))
+In V2, the seigniorage from the issued TON is paid to the L2 sequencer in proportion to the total issuance of TON and the liquidity of TON in the L2 layer. (refer to [white paper](https://github.com/tokamak-network/papers/blob/master/cryptoeconomics/tokamak-cryptoeconomics-en.md#222-ton-staking-v2))

 $S:　TON　staking　amount$ <br/>
 $T :　Total　TON　supply$<br/>